- Can I cancel COBRA at the end of the year and buy a replacement policy?

 Can I buy insurance in the exchange that starts January 1 and stop paying for my COBRA insurance at that point?

-- Would I be eligible for a tax credit to help cover the premium?
+If I switch from COBRA to a Marketplace plan at the start of the year, would I be eligible for a tax credit to help cover the premium?

 Whether you are eligible for a premium tax credit (subsidy) will depend on your household income; the fact that you terminated COBRA early — or rejected it in the first place — does not affect your access to subsidies.
 You can use this calculator to get an idea of whether your income makes you subsidy-eligible.

 An offer of COBRA does not make you ineligible for a subsidy, but an offer of affordable, comprehensive coverage from a current employer does.
 So if a new employer were to start offering you coverage, your subsidy eligibility would likely end at that point.